kubernetes/community/sig-federation/ONCALL.md

 # Joining the rotation

-Add your name at the end of the current rotation schedule.
+Add your name at the end of the current rotation schedule if you want to join the rotation.
+Anyone is free to join as long as they can perform the expected work described above.
+No special permissions are required but familiarity with existing codebase is recommended.

 # Swapping the rotation